+Auction netiquette for smooth transactions within a set time period are the draw.
 The format has proved useful for social capitalists, governments, and businesses.
-Social recommendations drive sales.
+Recommendations drive sales.

 Auction Netiquette Rules

-- Save Information.
 Keep good records in case there is a dispute.
-Emails, pictures, and descriptions help settle disputes.

 Auction netiquette rules are the customs of bidding and selling.
 A whole new set of norms and common practices apply that do not apply to traditional auctions.